mdarikrayhan/IDP/README.md

     - Boot_b
     - sec1
     - seccfg
-  - click on Read partitions button in the right side, and choose a location to save these partitions
+  - Click on Read partitions button in the right side, and choose a location to save these partitions

 - Step 5: Unlock the bootloader
   - After everything is backed up, go to "Write partitions" tab, and find sec1 and seccfg, click on "set", browse and select the respective unlocked partitions we got in Step 6 of 5.2.2. (you may need to change their extension from .img to .bin for them to show up).